Foreign Asset Disclosure Noncompliance and Penalty Abatement After OVDP Closing

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers with a useful and practical guide to navigating the IRS disclosure and penalty abatement process for foreign information reporting noncompliance after the closing of the Overseas Voluntary Disclosure Program (OVDP).
+This course will provide tax advisers with a useful and practical guide to navigating the IRS disclosure and penalty abatement process for foreign information reporting noncompliance after the closing of the Overseas Voluntary Disclosure Program (OVDP).
 The panel will discuss the remaining avenues for remedying delinquent or incorrect foreign asset disclosure filings and detail ways to reduce penalties after OVDP.

 - OVDP- A brief history